-Tire specifications are detailed by the numbers and letters found on the sidewall of tires.
+Tire size specifications are outlined by the numbers and letters found on the sidewall of tires.

 It is important that we understand tire geometry and be informed of the parameters that govern their performance.
 Tire sizes are defined by specifications such as the type, width, aspect ratio, speed rating, tire construction type, and service description.

 There are two organizations, Tire and Rim Association (TRA), and European Tyre and Rim Technical Organisation (ETRTO), that influence tire standards.

 The following is an example of tire specifications.
 We will be using it as an example throughout

 P 185 / 60 R14 82H

 Tire sizes will often start with letters.
 For example P, LT, T, and ST.

 When we use tire type “P” or P-Metric, it means that the tire is made according to certain standards of the United States (drafted by TRA) for passenger vehicles.